floschl/pysamosa/README.md

     rp_sets.n_procs = 6
     rp_sets.skip_if_exists = False
 ```
-Another configuration to run SAM+ could be set by `rbt = RetrackerBaseType.SAMPLUS`.

 4. **Evaluation environment**
 There are several unit tests located in `./pysamosa/tests/` that aim to analyse the retracked output in more detail.